 This view accepts a list of documents, and simply lists them out with links to edit each of the documents.
 I want to highlight a few things:

-4. Note that there is no event delegation specified.
+.
+What this means is that as soon as you instantiate the view object, it gets rendered. - Note that there is no event delegation specified.
 The links to each document is handled automatically by the controller by simply specifying the right hash url to the Edit action.
 Backbone’s History object automatically handles routing the clicks to the Edit action.
 This greatly simplifies views which usually have a million events flying around just to do routing correctly.

 Edit/New